Universality in Transfer Learning for Linear Models: Numerical experiments

 \subsection{Classification}

 Similar to the preceding subsection, we experimented with sampling the entries of $\bX$ independently from three different centered distributions: normal, Bernoulli, and $\chi^2$.
 We also sampled the means $\bmu_1$ and $\bmu_2$ from $\mathcal{N}(0, \frac{1}{d}\bI_d)$ with a cross-correlation $r = \bbE[\bmu_{1i}\bmu_{2i}] = 0.9$ and added them to the corresponding rows of $\bX$.
-For Figures \ref{fig: kappa_1} and \ref{fig: kappa_2}, we fixed $\rho = 1$ and $\rho = 2$ respectively and plotted the classification error predicted by Corollary \ref{cor: scal_sigmas} as a solid red line, empirically observed classification errors for the normal, Bernoulli and $\chi^2$ entries as black squares, green circles and red triangles respectively.
+For Figures \ref{fig: class}, we fixed $\rho = 0.8, 2, 5$ respectively and plotted the classification error predicted by Corollary \ref{cor: scal_sigmas} as a solid red line, empirically observed classification errors for the normal, Bernoulli and $\chi^2$ entries as black squares, green circles and red triangles respectively.
 The blue lines depict the classification error at the initialization.
 It can be seen that there is a close match between the empirical errors between points from different distributions as well as with the theoretical prediction, thus validating both Theorem \ref{thm: main_univ1} and Theorem \ref{thm: main_class}.
-It is also worth mentioning that fine-tuning improves performance in the setting of Figure \ref{fig: kappa_1} but hurts it for Figure \ref{fig: kappa_2}.
-Figure \ref{fig: rho} follows the same conventions as Figures \ref{fig: kappa_1} and \ref{fig: kappa_2} but it fixes $\kappa = 2$ and depicts plots the error for different values of $\rho$ instead, serving both as another validation of our main results and as an illustration of Remark \ref{rem: scaling}.
+Note that fixing $\rho$ in this setting corresponds to fixing $\sigma^2$ as $\rho = \frac{d(1-r)}{\sigma^2}$.
+It is also worth mentioning that fine-tuning improves performance in the setting of Figure \ref{fig: kappa_3} but hurts it for Figure \ref{fig: kappa_1}.
+Moreover, note that in Figure \ref{fig: kappa_2}, although for smaller $\kappa$ transfer learning hurts, past a certain $\kappa$, training improves the performance.
+Also we observe that by increasing $\rho$ across the three plots, the classification task becomes easier and fine-tuning improves performance as supported by Remark \ref{rem: scaling}.